 There’s so much to say that I’ll go lean on the synopsis.
 The movie opens near the end of the WW1 trench campaign, in Verdun.
 The command rounds up its daily suicide patrol, and a dozen men must crawl out into no man’s land.
 The young men tremble at having to sacrifice their lives.
 The older Jean Diaz (Victor Francen) is the only man known to have gone out on this patrol and come back alive.
 But he volunteers to go out again.
 Why?
 As Jean loves the wife of another man in the patrol, the only way he can prove his sincerity is to go with him.
 The other man is carried out alive but isn’t expected to live.
 Jean Diaz is among the corpses ready for burial when he suddenly shows signs of life.
 The two hold hands in the field hospital, briefly.
 The war ends that day; Jean swears that he will live for the men that fell in the trenches, and be their voice.
 He swears that he will prevent war from ever happening again.

 Years later Jean is back at his job as a scientist in a glass factory, where he’s perfecting an invention that he hopes will end war.
 He never married the woman under contention, Edith (Line Noro), to keep true to his promise to her husband.
 But Edith is confused — he never explained this choice to her.
 Seventeen years later he says he’s fallen in love with Edith’s daughter, Helene (Renée Devillers).
 As Jean is universally respected as a spiritually elevated sage, Helene loves him too.
 But a fourth leg on the romantic triangle appears in the form of the new boss of the glass factory, Henry Chimay (Jean-Max).
 Jean Diaz eventually retires and is disgusted that his invention, an impermeable unbreakable glass, will be used to create body armor.
-Chimay and the other industrialists are looking forward to the war.
+Chimay and the other industrialists are looking forward to the war, and the profits it will bring.
 With the two women still fawning over him Jean Diaz goes nuts, talking in riddles about his pact with the dead of the previous conflict.
 He believes he has a supernatural power to prevent the war from coming again.
 When the call for mobilization goes out, he’s keen to prove it.

 The film’s powerful opening episode is very much like the killing-field WW1 epics All Quiet on the Western Front and Paths of Glory.
 The excellent cutting of newsreel and older war footage creates the feeling of a brutal, constant bombardment.
 A startling effect uses dummies to convincingly show two soldiers being blown to bits.
 Back in the war, Gance reportedly filmed part of one silent fiction feature in a live combat zone; I’m not sure if any of that footage is used here.
 Gance skips most of his most radical filmic inventions, like the flutter-cutting of his silent movies.
 But he sticks with an overall style little changed from his silent days.
 J’accuse is from 1938 but much of it looks static and proscenium-bound, like films by Charles Chaplin.